MicrosoftDocs/azure-devops-docs/docs/organizations/billing/buy-more-build-vs.md

 > [!NOTE]
 > When you purchase your first Microsoft-hosted parallel job, the number of parallel jobs you have in the organization still stays at one.
 This purchase only removes the limits on the free parallel job that you have.
 To run two jobs concurrently, you need to purchase two parallel jobs.

-If your pipelines are in a [public project](../public/about-public-projects.md), you can run up to 10 free parallel jobs with unlimited minutes on Microsoft-hosted agents.
+Pipelines in a [public project](../public/about-public-projects.md) can run up to 10 free parallel jobs with unlimited minutes on Microsoft-hosted agents.
 [Contact us](https://azure.microsoft.com/support/devops/) for more information.

 ## Self-hosted CI/CD